Biraj2004/is-my-internet-working/README.md

-# 📡 My-Internet-Tester
+#  My-Internet-Tester

-*A clean, modern, and reliable browser-based tool to check your internet status, latency, and network details.*
+*A clean, modern, and reliable browser-based tool to check your internet's online status, latency, and network details.*

 👉 **Live Demo:**